-1) Create an archive by collecting documents and artifacts relating to Swiss involvement in North American life and history.
+1) Create an archive by collecting documents and artifacts relating to the Swiss experience in North American life and history.

-2) Create a reference library pertaining to Swiss American history, immigration studies and contemporary culture.
+2) Create a reference library pertaining to Swiss North American history, immigration studies and today’s activities.

 Our Swiss ancestors brought their culture and heritage with them.
-Don't throw the past away.
-The Donald G. Tritt Archives and Library wants to save the papers, documents and items that tell the Swiss emigration story.
+The Donald G. Tritt Archives and Library is where wemsave the papers, documents and items that tell the Swiss emigration story.
 Share with us so others can learn and experience the Swiss story.

-There are more than 10,000 books in our Tritt Library and Archives.
 We have 100 year old colorized prints from Switzerland; sterioviews of Switzerland produced by American companies during the late 1800's to early 1900's; and antique marketing and advertising documents.
-The list continues and we are proud of what is held within our library and archives.
+The list continues and we are proud of what is held within our Tritt Library and Archives.
+Help us continue to grow our holdings.

 Our Material Collection includes clothing, textiles, folk and fine art, household furnishings, products of science and technology, objects representative of the immigrant experience, and musical instruments of Swiss origin.

-The "Suisse" Collection includes Swiss artwork, hand-painted furniture, Kreuzstich pattern books (books of old traditional needlework techniques), privately printed works containing authentic drawings and methods of making equipment, and spoken dialect recordings of Swiss German.
+The "Suisse" Collection of othe Swiss Born.
+Hub rich includes Swiss artwork, hand-painted furniture, Kreuzstich pattern books (books of old traditional needlework techniques), privately printed works containing authentic drawings and methods of making equipment, and spoken dialect recordings of Swiss German.

-In the Donald G.Tritt Library you will find some 10,000 books, magazines and more.
-Subjects include Swiss heritage, Swiss settlements, genealogy, history, art, biographies, economics, dialect, fiction and nonfiction.
-Materials are published in the four official languages of Switzerland, Swiss German dialect, and English.
+In the Donald G.Tritt Library, you will find some 13,000 books, magazines and a growing number of family genealogies.
+Subjects include Swiss clothing and traditions; Swiss settlements in the U.S.; genealogy, history, art, biographies, fiction and nonfiction.
+Materials are published in the four official languages of Switzerland, dialect, and English.

 Materials relating to Swiss genealogy and Swiss Americans include Leo Schelbert and Hedwig Rappolt’s Alles ist Ganz anders Hier; Berne Centennial 1852-1952; and Susann Bosshard Kalin’s Emigrant Paths: Encounters with 20th Century Swiss Americans.

-Printed in Loerrach, Switzerland the bible was presented to Andrew and Susanna Datweiler November 13, 1753, when they married in Biel, Canton Bern.
+Printed in Loerrach, Switzerland the bible was presented to Andrew and Susanna Datweiler when they married in Biel, Canton Bern November 13, 1753.

 Please contact the Swiss Center if you have any questions about your family or organization's historical records, photographs, books and other items.